sumin3/simple_shell/README.md

 ## Getting Started
-To use this shell, first download  this repository into your local machine by issuing the following command in your command prompt
+To use this shell, first download  this repository into your local machine by issuing the following command in your local terminal.
 ```
 git clone https://github.com/sumin3/simple_shell.git
 ```
-Then change directory into the simple\_shell directory created by the git clone command Issu the following command to compile the code
+Change directory into the simple\_shell directory created by the git clone command and issue the following command to compile the code
 ```
 gcc -Wall -Werror -Wextra -pedantic *.c -o shell
 ```